 To understand the concept of laser emission (stimulated emission) let us consider a three energy level system with energies E1, E2 and E3 of populations, N1, N2 and N3.
-At normal conditions, E1, < E2<E3 and N1, < N2 < N3.
-In the ground state the life time of atom is more and the life time of atom in the excited state is 10-8 sec.
-But in the intermediate state the atom has more life time.
-So it is called
+At normal conditions, E1, $\leq E2 \leq E3$ and N1, $\leq N2 \leq N3$.
+In the ground state the life time of atom is more and the life time of atom in the excited state is 10^{-8} sec.
+But in the jintermediate state the state state state.
+So it is called metastable state.